garrettngarcia/functional-factorio/README.md

 In my prototype, I used barrels to transport fluids into and out of stations.
 Since you can't get pulse reads on pipes, it'd be tough to get accurate information without some tanks and magical math.
 I'll leave that as an exercise for the reader :-)

 ### Central controls
 It may be useful to have a "central control center" with all of the knobs and dials you use to run your factory.
-Every control center should have a reset pulser (green network) and an order pulser (red network).
+Every control center should at least have a reset pulser (green network) and an order pulser (red network).
 Most others will also want a clock pulser so that you can trigger a rocket launch every hour, for example.

 ### Limitations
 Oil Refining: The SCU will not work as designed with any station that produces more than one type of product.
 This situation can come up during oil refining.
 The best way around it currently is to design your refinery so that each station only produces a single output (ie. petroleum gas or plastic).